jasonjac2/OneMoreWiki/Reference-Commands.md

 Clicking the [Refresh] link next to the _Linked References_ title will rescan pages and rebuild the paragraph.

 This uses the built-in OneNote search engine.
 This engine is notoriously inaccurate.
-If you know there are pages that reference this page but they are not included in the _Linked References_ section then consider either [rebuilding the Windows Search index or deleting the OneNote cache\(Troubleshooting#search-is-flaky).
+If you know there are pages that reference this page but they are not included in the _Linked References_ section then consider either [rebuilding the Windows Search index or deleting the OneNote cache](Troubleshooting#search-is-flaky).

 ## Refresh Footnotes
 Refreshes all footnote references on the page so their numbers are sequential on the page.